Introduction

 1. White Noise Machines

-These devices produce soft background sounds (like rain or ocean waves) to mask unwanted noise.
+These devices produce calming background sounds (like rain or ocean waves) to mask unwanted noise.
+They are useful in bedrooms and workspaces.

 2. Noise-Canceling Systems